Hair Styling Tools and Electricals Guide

 After you've finished using them, make sure you've turned them off and left them to cool in a safe place.
 Taking care of your hair tools is the secret to gorgeous locks.

 Anyone who has used straighteners understands the panic when you've left the house and question whether you forgot to turn off your straighteners.
-Straighteners, alongside other electrical styling products, are useful, convenient and effective, but failure to store them correctly can cause irreparable damage.
+Straighteners, alongside other electrical styling products, are useful, convenient and effective, but failure to retailer them correctly can cause irreparable damage.

 The most important thing is to make sure you've turned them off after you finish using them.
-After turning them off, leave them to cool down on a cold or solid surface, or better yet, invest in a rack to store the after use.
+After turning them off, leave them to cool down on a cold or solid surface, or better yet, invest in a rack to retailer the after use.
 Leave the hot tongs facing upwards and the handle resting against the surface to avoid damage to the surface and the product.

 Some innovative stylists have transformed every day items into styling tacks.
-Have a look around the house to see if you can find a place to store them, but don't worry if not, you can purchase a styling rack for an affordable price.
+Have a look around the house to see if you can find a place to retailer them, but don't worry if not, you can purchase a styling rack for an affordable price.

 Why are electrical styling tools better than manual?